 Care and Repair services operate throughout Scotland to offer independent advice and assistance to help homeowners repair, improve or adapt their homes so that they can live in comfort and safety in their own community.

 The service is available to owner-occupiers, private tenants and crofters who are aged over 60 or who have a disability.
+However, each local authority is able to decide what financial assistance it provides to owners and therefore there will be local variations in what grants are available.

 In the early 1980s, a handful of concerned people turned their attention to the problems faced by older homeowners who lived in very poor housing and yet lacked the resources or skills needed to address the problem.